Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 In the system prompt within Orpius—typically at the start of a conversation—an AI agent is given the names of functions and their parameters that it can use to perform specific tasks.
-Agents are made aware of Orpius’s built-in tools, such as the *Notifier*, as well as any custom tools you provide.
+Agents are made aware of Orpius's built-in tools, such as the *Notifier*, as well as any custom tools you provide.
 Custom tools exist outside the Orpius kernel (the core application) and are created and maintained by you.